-7.3.5 RTEMS Predriver Callback
+7.3.5 bsp predriver hook() - BSP Specific Predriver Hook

-The bsp_predriver_hook() method is the BSP specific routine that is is invoked immediately before the device drivers and MPCI are initialized.
+The bsp_predriver_hook() method is the BSP specific routine that is invoked immediately before the device drivers are initialized.
 RTEMS initialization is complete but interrupts and tasking are disabled.

 The BSP may use the shared version of this routine which is empty.
 Most BSPs do not provide a specific implementation of this callback.